flybywiresim/aircraft/docs/a320-simvars.md

     - Percent
     - The APU's rotations per minute in percentage of the maximum RPM

-- A32NX_APU_MASTER_SW_PB_FAULT
-    - Bool
-    - Indicates if the MASTER SW push button FAULT light should be illuminated

-- A32NX_APU_MASTER_SW_PB_ON
-    - Bool
-    - True when the APU MASTER SW push button is ON

-- A32NX_APU_AVAILABLE
-    - Bool
-    - True when the APU is available

-- A32NX_APU_START_PB_AVAILABLE
-    - Bool
-    - True when the APU START push button AVAIL light should illuminate

-- A32NX_APU_START_PB_ON
-    - Bool
-    - True when the APU START push button is ON

-- A32NX_APU_GEN_POTENTIAL:
-    - Volts
-    - The electric potential made available by the APU generator

-- A32NX_APU_GEN_POTENTIAL_NORMAL
-    - Bool
-    - Indicates if the APU generator potential is within the normal range

-- A32NX_APU_GEN_FREQ
-    - Hertz
-    - The alternating current frequency of the electric current made available by the APU generator

-- A32NX_APU_GEN_FREQ_NORMAL
-    - Bool
-    - Indicates if the APU generator output frequency is within the normal range

-- A32NX_APU_GEN_LOAD
-    - Percent
-    - The percent of load the APU generator is providing compared to its maximum

-- A32NX_APU_GEN_LOAD_NORMAL
-    - Bool
-    - Indicates if the APU generator output load is within the normal range

 - A32NX_APU_START_CONTACTOR_ENERGIZED
     - Bool
     - Indicates if the APU START contactor is energized